drbean/edit/steve/imrad.md

 Tell about an event where something happened to you, or you did something that would be interesting to a reader.
 What does it tell about you?

+The defining characteristic of a story is that it takes place over time, 0ne or more years, one or more days, or one or more seconds.
+This characteristic requires the story teller to accurately recall the different parts of the story and to understand how they are related.

 * Background--Information about what had happened before the event took place.
 * The scene--Like in a movie, things take place in scenes.
 Answer Who, What, When, Where questions about the scene.
 * What happened--Like in a movie, there is a happy/sad climax and ending.
 * Moral--What is the meaning of the event?
 What does it show about you?
 What did you learn?
 What happened at other times afterward?

 Include the 4 titles: Background, The scene, What happened/climax, Moral

+An alternative structure is that of \citet{folse}.

+* The background: What the story is about
+* The beginning: the action starts, or the problem or conflict is explained
+* The middle: the main action occurs
+* The end: the final action occurs with a happy or sad ending, or the solution to the problem/conflict appears.

+The two structures are very similar, differing only in details.